-Yakut is committed to continuing the work started by its founder, the scientist Dr Shirota, who spent many years investigating the application of microbiology and, of course bacteria, to positively influence the future.
+Yakult is committed to continuing the work started by its founder, the scientist Dr Shirota, who spent many years investigating the application of microbiology and, of course, bacteria to positively influence the future.
 Yakult’s products and new developments are driven by scientific learnings, as was the case with Yakult Original, over 85 years ago.

 Yakult keeps science at the core of its company through partnerships with external scientific and research institutions, but primarily through its own two scientific research centres:

-The Yakult vision is to contribute to the health and happiness of people around the world through the pursuit of excellence in life sciences in general and research and experience in microorganisms in particular.
+The Yakult’s mission is to contribute to the health and happiness of people around the world through the pursuit of excellence in life sciences, research and study in microorganisms.